saidyeter/media-gallery/README.md

 # media-gallery
 A media gallery app

+## Server
 Server is written by Golang.
 An http server.

-## Server Endpoints
+### Server Endpoints

 - `/` : Home endpoint.
-Returns other endpoint details.
+Returns endpoint details.
-- `/dirs` : Directories endpoint.
+- `/content` : Root directories endpoint.
 Returns available root directories that specified in `vars.json`.
-Each root directory returns with numeric id.
-That id can be used in `/files/{id}` as id to retrieve contents in the directory.
+For content, there is `actualPath` property.
-- `/files/{id}` : Files endpoint.
-Returns directory paths and image file paths, also thumbnail image content as base64.
-That file path can be used in `/file/{path}` as path to retrieve actual image content.
+- `/content/{dir}` : Content endpoint.
+Returns directory paths and image file paths, also thumbnail image path.
+There is `actualPath` to retrieve actual image content or folder content.
 This endpoint also has paging functionality.
 To do that, start index(`s`) and end index(`e`) need to be specified as query parameters.
 Eg. `http://localhost:8080/files/3?s=3&&e=5`.
 Otherwise, the endpoint will return from 0 (zero) to limit.
 - `/file/{path}` : File endpoint.
 Returns actual image content as base64.

+## Client
-Client is written  by HTML Css and JavaScript.
+Client is written with HTML, CSS, and JavaScript.

 ## Todo
-- Create docker compose file
+- Create docker files and configure
-- Create web client

 ## Requirements